sanfinity-Iot/openremote/Developer-Guide:-Setting-up-an-IDE.md

 - Choose the 'Open' option in the startup screen and open the root directory of the OpenRemote codebase.
 - Note that IntelliJ might time out if a background Gradle process (for example, running the GWT compiler server) blocks the Gradle import.
 Stop and start the background process to unblock.
-- Verify build settings: 'File' > 'Settings' > 'Build, Execution, Deployment' > 'Gradle', on the right under 'Delegate settings', 'Build and run using' and 'Run tests using' is set to 'IntelliJ IDEA' (or 'Default IntelliJ IDEA').
+- Verify build settings: Settings/Preferences -> Build,Execution,Deployment -> Build Tools -> Gradle.
+Choose for the options 'Build and run using' and 'Run tests using' the option 'IntelliJ IDEA' and click on 'Apply'.
 - Run `./gradlew clean installDist` in a terminal in IntelliJ to be sure everything compiles.

 ##### Recommended Plugins